MazyLawzey/Remote-Control-presentation/README.md

+# Remote Control Presentation
+Remote Control Presentation - Control your slides from your phone via web interface;

+# Attention! if you have macos, then allow accessibility for ide 🚨

-# Running HTTPS Test Site
+# Running HTTPS Site

-Steps for local HTTPS server launch (on macOS):
+Steps for local HTTPS server launch:

 1. Install dependencies: